Pluto explorer ushering in new year at more distant world

 NASA launched the spacecraft in 2006; it's about the size of a baby grand piano.
 It flew past Pluto in 2015, providing the first close-up views of the dwarf planet.
 With the wildly successful flyby behind them, mission planners won an extension from NASA and set their sights on a destination deep inside the Kuiper Belt.
 As distant as it is, Pluto is barely in the Kuiper Belt, the so-called Twilight Zone stretching beyond Neptune.
 Ultima Thule is in the Twilight Zone's heart.

 Scientists speculate Ultima Thule could be two objects closely orbiting one another.
-If a solo act, it's likely 20 miles (32 kilometers) long at most.
+If a solo act, it's likely 20 miles long at most.
 Envision a baked potato.
 "Cucumber, whatever.
 Pick your favorite vegetable," said astronomer Carey Lisse of Johns Hopkins.
 It could even be two bodies connected by a neck.
-If twins, each could be 9 miles to 12 miles (15 kilometers to 20 kilometers) in diameter.
+If twins, each could be 9 miles to 12 miles in diameter.

 Scientists will map Ultima Thule every possible way.
 They anticipate impact craters, possibly also pits and sinkholes, but its surface also could prove to be smooth.
 As for color, Ultima Thule should be darker than coal, burned by eons of cosmic rays, with a reddish hue.
 Nothing is certain, though, including its orbit, so big that it takes almost 300 of our Earth years to circle the sun.
 Scientists say they know just enough about the orbit to intercept it.

-New Horizons will get considerably closer to Ultima Thule than it did to Pluto: 2,220 miles versus 7,770 miles (3,500 kilometers vs. 12,500 kilometers).
+New Horizons will get considerably closer to Ultima Thule than it did to Pluto: 2,220 miles vs. 7,770 miles.
 At the same time, Ultima Thule is 100 times smaller than Pluto and therefore harder to track, making everything more challenging.
-It took 4 ½ hours, each way, for flight controllers at Johns Hopkins' Applied Physics Lab in Laurel, Maryland, to get a message to or from New Horizons at Pluto.
+It took 4½ hours, each way, for flight controllers at Johns Hopkins' Applied Physics Lab in Laurel, Md., to get a message to or from New Horizons at Pluto.
 Compare that with more than six hours at Ultima Thule.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.